brizzi10/ES6-Demo/README.md

 ```

 ##Arrow functions
-The two advantages of an arrow function are shorter function statements and a lexical 'this'.
+Arrow functions utilize the => token in ES6, and are always anonymous.
+The two major advantages of an arrow function are shorter function statements and a lexical 'this'.
 The shorter syntax can be seen in the comparison below.

 without es6:
 ```javascript